iordachelivia/A3C/README.md

 ## TODO
 ### Priority 1

+Redo frame prediction
+Redo frame prediction with x[3] from seq
 1. Trajectory(to see optimality of exploration)
     * catcher done
     * copter
     * maze (have to modify source code to get position)

 2. AP : action prediction from experience replay
+	2.1. no lstm
+	2.2 conv 256->lstm 256->fc3 TODO : stride 1

 3. Add action to LSTM
 4. FR : frame reconstruction from latent space
+5. Do not reset lstm state
 ### Priority 2

 1. frames are placed into experience buffer twice?